Sydney defender Michael Talia will be forced to wait a little longer for a chance to resurrect his AFL career.

 “But Michael is a Swans player and we will continue to support him from both a welfare and education perspective.

-Talia, who was traded to the Swans by Western Bulldogs last year, is unlikely to play at AFL level this year.
+Talia, who was traded to the Swans last year by the Western Bulldogs, is unlikely to play this year at AFL level.

-The Swans are third on the ladder, having banked 13 wins from the opening 19 rounds of the season.
+The Swans are third on the ladder, having banked 13 wins from the opening 19 rounds.

 Talia, who spent the first half of the season recovering from a serious foot injury, was stopped by police outside a nightclub in Sydney’s eastern suburbs.